fspirgi/filejuggler/README.md

 convert [du]

-exists (this command really does not make any sense, if you find out why, I understood the program.
+exists (this command really does not make any sense, if you find out why, you understood the program.
 It took me a while.)

 grep "regexp" [verbose]